-Proposed Purchase Price:
+Proposed Purchase Price: \$

-A proposal deposit in the amount of [Proposal Deposit Percentage]% of the proposed purchase price for each parcel being proposed for must be submitted along with this proposal.
-If selected, this deposit will credited to the ultimate purchase price.
-If not selected, the proposal deposit(s) will be refunded in full.
+purchase price for each parcel being f [Proposal Deposit Percentage]% of the proposed groposed for must be submitted along with this ll credited to the ultimate purchase price.
+If not ll be refunded in full.

-Amount of proposal deposit:
+Amount of proposal deposit: \$

-This Purchase Price Proposal must be signed by an officer of the prospective Purchaser:
+This Purchase Price Proposal must be e signed by an officer of the prospective Purchaser:

-Prospective Purchaser: ------------- ------------
+Prospective Purchaser:

 Authorized Signature:

 Name:

 Title:

 Date: